If you’re searching for the best things to do in Tintagel, look no further than this post!

 Walk to Port Isaac

-You can walk from Tintagel to Port Isaac on the South West Coast Path and enjoy awe-inspiring views over the dramatic North Cornish scenery.
-This is a challenging hike, so it’s advised only to attempt it if you are in good shape!
+This is a difficult hike, so it’s advised only to attempt it if you are in good shape!

 Walk to Boscastle

-It’s quite a short one, so you can have lunch in Boscastle and take the 95 back to Tintagel.
+It’s quite a short one, so you can have lunch in Boscastle (I usually grab fish and chips at Sharon’s Plaice) and take the 95 back to Tintagel.

 Other things to do near Tintagel

-Port Isaac is renowned for being the filming location for popular TV show Doc Martin.
+Port Isaac is renowned for being the filming location for the popular TV show Doc Martin.

 Crackington Haven is a small community and beach halfway between Bude and Boscastle.